dojo/docs/developer/design/loader.rst

 Notice in particular that the factory in the second define application did not explicitly return a value.
 If it did, exports would have been ignored.

+exports can also be replaced wholesale via module:

+.. code-block :: javascript

+  define(["module"], function(module){
+    module.exports = dojo.declare(// etc.
+  });

+Lastly, the AMD specification states that when define is provided a single function argument, the loader must automatically provide the arguments require, exports, and module as if the dependencies ["require", "exports", "module"] has been stated.
+The following two define applications are equivalent:

+.. code-block :: javascript

+  define(["require", "exports", "module"], function(require, exports, module){
+    // define a module
+  });

+  // ...is exactly the same as...

+  define(function(require, exports, module){
+    // define a module
+  });

-exports is used for compatibility with other CommonJS modules, primarily modules written for node.js.
-I see not advantage to using it and recommend you avoid it.
+module and exports are used for compatibility with other CommonJS modules, primarily modules written for node.js.
+I see not any advantage to using them and recommend you avoid it.

 =======
 Plugins